rLoopTeam/eng-software-pod/CONTRIBUTING.md

 ## Issue Reporting

 Issues are tracked at https://github.com/rLoopTeam/eng-software-pod/issues.
+Please remember to tag issues where possible.

 Issues should include: